Winnipegosis: Public services

 Prior to the 1915 establishment of a police post, serious crime in the community was handled by outside constables.
 The Royal Canadian Mounted Police (RCMP) was contracted from 1969–1972 and 1982 onward.

 The municipal cemetery was created in 1916.
 At a 1919 commemoration service, returned soldiers placed flowers on the graves of war dead.
 The next year, the site was staked into plots.
 The government dock was built in the mid-1920s.

 A volunteer fire brigade formed in 1933, and a fire hall was built in 1950, which was replaced in 1980.

 In 1937, electric power came and the first street lights were installed.

 First Street (Main Street) was widened and paved in 1961.
 Water and sewerage pipes were installed in 1965.
 The village purchased the former train station building in 1977 for a museum, leasing the grounds from CN.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Winnipegosis had a population of 945 living in 388 of its 481 total private dwellings, a change of from its 2016 population of 617.
 With a land area of 2.54 km2, it had a population density of in 2021.

 Economy

-Winnipegosis has an economy including restaurants, museums, gas stations, a hotel, financial institutions, grocery stores, hair dressers, a pharmacy, nine-hole golf course and hardware store.
+Winnipegosis has an economy including restaurants, museums, gas stations, a hotel, a financial institution, grocery stores, hair dressers, a pharmacy, and a nine-hole golf course.
 The community also has a Royal Canadian Mounted Police detachment, a volunteer fire department, and ambulance service.
 Today, ranching, agriculture, fishing, tourism and seniors' services provides the community with its present and future economic prosperity.